poliha/escrow-demo/README.md

 ### Logs
 At the bottom of the screen, this contains information about the status of each task.

+### Things to note
+- Under the hood we are not really creating NGN tokens.
+XLM is used all through the demo.
+We just replace XLM with NGN in the view as it relates more with the scenario.
+- 1 day is depicted as 100seconds.
+- All tasks performed here can be done with custom assets

 ## Development server